Could branding help industries solve employee shortages?

 Two international branding experts discussed ways traditional branding activities could help to boost the number of people choosing specific vocations:

-GOT MILK CAMPAIGN INSTRUsCTIVE FOR VOCATIONAL BRANDING
+GOT MILK CAMPAIGN INSTRUCTIVE FOR VOCATIONAL BRANDING

 Jon Steel, a renowned expert in branding, helped to advance the famous 'got milk?' campaign introduced in 1993 by Goodby, Silverstein & Partners.
 The campaign, created for the California Milk Processors, set out to succeed where the national milk mustache campaign had failed.
 While very popular, that campaign had failed to reach commercial objectives.